 I recommend spending 10-20% of your effort applying on job boards, and spending the rest of your time networking, finding one or two Executive Recruiters to work with, and applying directly to companies that interest you.

 That’s how you’ll get the best results in an Executive-level job search; not by relying only on job boards.

 I don’t recommend everyone use a recruiter, but at the Executive level, they really can help you navigate your job search and get in touch with the right people in your city.

-They have connections and can know your city/market quite well (as long as you pick a recruiter that specializes in Executive-level jobs, and ideally focuses in your city or state, too).
+They have connections and can know your city/market quite well (as long as you pick a recruiter that specializes in Executive-level jobs, and ideally focuses on your city or state, too).

 Look for at least two out of these three criteria when finding an Executive Recruiter to help you in your job hunt:

-All three is great to find; you should aim for at least two out of three at a minimum.
+All three are great to find; you should aim for at least two out of three at a minimum.

 If you follow the advice above, you’ll have a great overall strategy to find Executive-level jobs.
 You now know the best Executive job search boards, and more importantly – how to mix these job boards into your overall job search effort.
 This will boost your chances of finding a high-quality, Executive-level position in less time.

 Biron Clark is a former executive recruiter who has worked individually with hundreds of job seekers, reviewed thousands of resumes and LinkedIn profiles, and recruited for top venture-backed startups and Fortune 500 companies.
 He has been advising job seekers since 2012 to think differently in their job search and land high-paying, competitive positions.